Bi-BitArt/HarvardX-ML-Portfolio/section01_decision_trees_I/The First Step for Programming.md

 Matplotlib (plots and customizes graphs)

-Helper functions (plot_boundary, PrettyTable) for visualization and summarizing results
+Utilities: plot_boundary (decision boundaries), PrettyTable (summary tables)

+Configs: pd.set_option(...), plt.rcParams[...] for display/plot settings

-These imports prepare the environment so that the rest of the exercise can run smoothly.
+These imports prepare the environment so that the exercise can run smoothly.

 ---
-### Sheet2: Split train and test datasets (train–test split)
+### Sheet2: Read Data

-In this sheet, we separate the input features (X) and the target (y) for both training and testing datasets.
+In this sheet, load the training and testing datasets from CSV files into Pandas DataFrames and do a quick check.

-X_train = elect_train[["minority", "bachelor"]]

-X_test  = elect_test[["minority", "bachelor"]]

-y_train = elect_train["won"]
+`elect_train = pd.read_csv("election_train.csv")`

-y_test  = elect_test["won"]
+`elect_test  = pd.read_csv("election_test.csv")`

-This step ensures that:

-1. The model has the correct predictors (minority, bachelor) as input.

-2. The response (won) is set as the variable to predict.

-3. Both training and testing data are structured consistently.

-This preparation is necessary so the Decision Tree can be trained on the input features and evaluated on unseen test data.
+elect_train.head(): quick look at the training data

+elect_train: training dataset

+elect_test: testing dataset

+.head(): verify columns and structure

 ---
 ### Sheet3: Split predictors and response variables (specifying features X and target Y)